getsentry/sentry-ruby/docs/config.rst

     Track the version of your application in Sentry.

+    We guess the release intelligently in the following order of preference:

+    * Heroku's HEROKU_SLUG_COMMIT environment variable
+    * Reading from the REVISION file in the app root
+    * Commit SHA of the last commit (git)

     .. code-block:: ruby

         config.release = '721e41770371db95eee98ca2707686226b993eda'

 .. describe:: should_capture

     By providing a proc or lambda, you can control what events are captured.
 Events are passed to the Proc or lambda you provide - returning false will stop the event from sending to Sentry:

     .. code-block:: ruby